Anatomy

 The following animation shows how the various elements are separated into layers:

-As it was previously mentioned, the layers are composed of different HTML elements that are nestled inside the <table>
+As was previously mentioned, the layers are composed of different HTML elements nested inside the <table> element.

 # HTML Table